The number of normal measures, revisited: The splitting forcing

 \begin{remark} There are two main reasons for the limitation $\tau\leq \kappa^+$ in this section.

-\begin{enumerate} \item Since $\po^{\tau}$ can be viewed as a nonstationary support product, we intend to apply the Fusion Lemma \ref{Lemma: Fusion for an iteration} on it.
-However, for that, we need to ensure that $\qo_\alpha\in V_\kappa$ for all $\alpha$.
-If $2^\kappa = \kappa^{+}$, $\tau = \kappa^{++}$ cannot be represented by a function $f_\tau$ whose values are below $\kappa$, and the forcings $\qo_\alpha$ turn out being quite large.
-On the other hand, even if GCH is violated on $\kappa$ and $U$ is a normal measure that computes $\kappa^{++}$ correctly in its ultrapower, forcing with $\po^{\tau}$ might collapse $\kappa^{++}$ (see Claim \ref{Claim: Splitting might collapse cardinals}). \item The first reason doesn't rule out the possibility that $\tau$ is any ordinal below the least inaccessible above $\kappa$ in $\text{Ult}(V,U)$, where $U$ is the normal measure we would like to lift.\footnote{Working with such $\tau$, we can ensures that $|\qo_\alpha|$ is below the amount of closure of the forcing $\po^{\tau}\setminus \alpha+1$, which is one of the assumptions of the Fusion Lemma.} Relaxing the restriction $\tau<\kappa^{+}$ makes the classification of normal measures more complicated then the one exhibited in Theorem \ref{Theorem: controlling normal measures}.
+\begin{enumerate} \item As a nonstationary-support product, $\po^{\tau}$ can be analyzed with the Fusion Lemma \ref{Lemma: Fusion for a product}.
+To use it, however, we must ensure that $\qo_\alpha \in V_\kappa$ for all $\alpha$.
+If $2^\kappa = \kappa^{+}$, then $\tau = \kappa^{++}$ cannot be represented by a function $f_\tau$ whose values lie below $\kappa$, and the forcings $\qo_\alpha$ turn out to be quite large.
+On the other hand, if GCH fails at $\kappa$ and $U$ is a normal measure that computes $\kappa^{++}$ correctly in its ultrapower, then forcing with $\po^{\tau}$ may collapse $\kappa^{++}$ (see Claim \ref{Claim: Splitting might collapse cardinals}). \item The first reason doesn't rule out the possibility that $\tau$ is any ordinal below the least inaccessible above $\kappa$ in $\text{Ult}(V,U)$, where $U$ is the normal measure we would like to lift.\footnote{Working with such $\tau$, we can ensures that $|\qo_\alpha|$ is below the amount of closure of the forcing $\po^{\tau}\setminus \alpha+1$, which is one of the assumptions of the Fusion Lemma.} Relaxing the restriction $\tau<\kappa^{+}$ makes the classification of normal measures more complicated then the one exhibited in Theorem \ref{Theorem: controlling normal measures}.
 We study this more general framework in section \ref{Section: Friedman–Magidor for extenders}, and produce the classification of normal measures in Theorem \ref{Theorem: Classification of normal measures in the more general context}. \end{enumerate} \end{remark}

 \begin{lemma} Assume that $G\subseteq \po^\tau$ is generic over $V$.
 For every $\eta<\tau$, define--